SaltyGoo/saltygoo.github.io/_posts/2020-11-13-arcane-mark.md

   - You always know the distance between you and the marked thing.
   - The marked thing always counts as at arms-lenght for the sake of spells.
   - The marked thing counts as yourself for the sake of spells.
-  - The target thing will take 1 wound if it reveals your name
+  - The target thing will take [sum] damage and 1 [trauma](/2020/11/09/base-rules/) if it reveals your name
   - The marked thing is aware if you are in danger.
   - You will know if the marked thing does a specific action you decided.